cmdmnt/commandment/README.md

-# coMmanDMent Open Source MDM
+# Commandment Open Source MDM

 Commandment is an Open Source Apple MDM server with support for managing iOS and macOS devices implemented in Python.
 The source code is available under an [MIT license](LICENSE.txt).